puneet4840/DevOps-/5 - Kubernetes (CKA)/9-22 - Dynamic Provisioning in Persistent Volume.md

 **StorageClass**:

-Storage Class is a kubernetes object that is used to provision the persistent volume from cloud to your pods.
+Storage Class is a kubernetes object that is used to register the register the details of cloud storage backend in your cluster.

+In storage class we give the information about the CSI Driver, type of storage, etc. That information is needed for kubernetes to register the storage backend in cluster.

 Storage class kubernetes ka object hota hai jise hum yaml ke through create karte hain jo cloud se disk ko register karta hai kubernetes main.